 for a neat, well-organized backup.
 Get all that junk off your desktop

 First Aid now and then.
-You _do_ have a backup plan in place, right?

 - A nicely organized drive lends itself

 well to customization.
 A nice desktop photo and screen saver, custom

 window colors and fonts.....
 Since you'll be creating special folders

 to hold special files, why not create custom folder icons while you're